dmichaelcarter/Java/README.txt

 The following folders contain some Java programs I have written outside of school.

+DrawFFT.java       - Draw a waveform with Click & Drag, and transform it into the
+                      frequency domain in real time, using the Fast Fourier Transform algorithm.
+Compute the inverse on the frequency data and transform back into the time domain.

 Mapper.java        - Map a function f(x) on the cartesian plane, shade in the area
                       under the curve for a user-defined interval, approximate the integral using Composite Simpson's Rule